 Deposit in hand, all you then need is about 6 per cent capital growth on a $500,000 new or near-new investment property that rents for around $500 per week in a well-selected location.
 Most new $500,000 investment properties in the right markets – for someone on an income of $100,000 or more (factoring in today’s interest rates of 3%) – should make you $50-$80 per week after tax and depreciation benefits.
 To further reduce risks, you could take out a three-year fixed rate loan at 2.4% (on all or part of this loan depending on strategy) and save around $200 per week to build up a cash reserve as a buffer.

 Use your equity

-Once you buy the first property for about $500,000, paying interest only on the loan, and the property grows at 6% per annum for two years, you gain another 12% in equity and have $20,000 in your savings account from your $200 per week savings
+After securing your first purchase, the key is to learn how to use your equity to buy additional property and understand how to manage risk.
+Once you buy the first property for about $500,000, paying interest only on the loan, and the property grows at 6 per cent per annum for two years, you gain another 12 per cent in equity and have $20,800 in your savings account from your $200 per week savings.

 If you then use that 12 per cent equity as the 10 per cent deposit and costs for your next property, with the extra 2 per cent as a buffer or cash reserve, you could invest in your second $500,000 property.
 That would give you two properties, which are growing in value.
 So, factoring in a conservative 6 per cent growth for each property, by about the fourth year you would have enough equity for the third property.

 Once you have three or more properties, with 6 per cent growth, your equity grows more quickly, which means you can then buy about one property each year with a bigger deposit and buffer each time.
 Two properties could be purchased in the 10th year, bringing you to a total of 10 properties.